 We were back in town just three hours after leaving camp.
 We had perfect conditions with no wind on the last stretch into town.
 Others are not always so fortunate.

-The four days on the river exceeded our expectations and now I want to go back for more.
-Ric left me with a few ideas – and one in particular has massive appeal.
+The four days on our Churchill River canoe trip exceeded our expectations and now I want to go back for more.

 If you’ve read this far I want to leave you with this.